IsMoreiraKt/rapt/README.md

-# RAPT
+# rtapt
-RAPT is a submodule of the [RTest](https://github.com/IsMoreiraKt/RTest) library.
+rtapt is a submodule of the [RTest](https://github.com/IsMoreiraKt/RTest) library.

 It provides over 750 assertion functions for Rust's primitive and standard types, ensuring robust and reliable testing.